 When it comes to getting in shape, most people, not you of course, but the majority expect too much, too soon.
 Usually they would push themselves too hard at the beginning of the program in order to get faster results.
 But what happens then?
 They feel tired, exhausted, moody, easily irritated, have altered sleep patterns, become depressed, and lose the competitive desire and enthusiasm for the activities they used to enjoy.
 Are you one of the above described restless exercisers?

 If you answered ‘yes’, you may be experiencing an overtraining syndrome.
-Overtraining occurs when the physical stress of training is not balanced by adequate rest and nutrition to allow the body recuperate and repair the damage.
+Overtraining occurs when the physical stress of training is not balanced by adequate rest and nutrition to allow the body to recuperate and repair the damage.
 The Unites States Olympic Committee (USOC) and the American College of Sports Medicine defined overtraining syndrome as ‘untreated overreaching that results in chronic decreases in performance and impaired ability to train’.
 Athletes and coaches also know it as “burnout” or “staleness.”
 Medically, the overtraining syndrome is classified as a neuro-endocrine disorder where the normal fine balance in the interaction between nervous and hormonal systems is disturbed and the body is so tired that it now has a decreased ability to repair itself during rest.

 There is nothing wrong with feeling tired after a good workout.
 It actually is a very good indication that you have worked out hard enough and now your batteries can be recharged.
 But if you constantly push your limits without giving your body a chance to recover, your entire engine may just break down.
 Because most of us think that if a little exercise does your body good, more exercise must be even better, so we tend to put all the energy into every workout and push ourselves expecting to reach the set goals sooner.
 It is absolutely true that to make any improvements you need to challenge yourself out of the comfort zone.
 That means that now you may want to do more push-ups, sit-ups and lunges than you did last year, or you may try to run faster now than your normal pace of that a few months ago (if you trained regularly, of course).
 Progression is the ONLY way you can make improvements towards your set goals.
 The reason is that your body adapts to the same exercises and stops responding.
 In other words, it plateaus.
 But every body has a limit to what it can handle at any given time and there should be a very delicate balance between exercise and rest.
 Excessive training is not a short-cut to better performance.
 In fact, it may be just the opposite driving your progress down.
 Numerous studies have shown that a lot of times exercisers may work out harder and more often than necessary or even recommended.